Malaysian Medical Insurance for Internationals and Expats

 However, while there is no public health insurance program to apply to, there are some options for international citizens living in Malaysia long term.
 The Foreign Worker Hospitalisation and Surgical Insurance Scheme requires foreign employees in Malaysia to have medical insurance.
 In Malaysia, the program is known as Skim Kemasukan Hospital dan Pembedahan Pekerja Asing or “SKHPPA”.
 Employers are expected to make contributions on behalf of their foreign employees and split the costs of the program.
 This serves as a form of insurance.
 It allows foreign employees to pay fixed amounts for medical treatment at public hospitals.
-It also covers costs like ambulance fees, overnight hospital stays, and surgical care but it is not as comprehensive as private global health insurance.
+It also covers medical costs like ambulance fees, overnight hospital stays, and surgical care but it is not as comprehensive as private global health insurance.

 There is also a little known program available to foreigners living in Malaysia called the Employee Provident Fund or “EPF”.
 This program is designed to encourage citizens to save for old age and both employees and employers contribute.
 Withdrawals from this savings program can be made for specific reasons, including to cover medical costs.
 Foreigners are allowed to participate in the program and it’s well worth investigating the pros and cons if you intend to reside in Malaysia long term.

-What You Need To Know About Applying
+What You Need to Know About Applying for Coverage

 If you’re participating in either the Foreign Worker Hospitalization and Surgical Insurance Scheme or the Employee Provident Fund, your employer will take care of enrollment and paperwork.
 Some expats have also had success negotiating private health insurance for themselves and their families as part of a broader relocation package.

 Like with many countries, there is a stark difference in the quality of care between urban and rural areas.
 For instance, in Kuala Lumpur, there are 9.4 doctors for every 10,000 people, a respectable ratio.
-But in some rural areas, there extreme shortages of resources.
+But in some rural areas, there are extreme shortages of resources.
 If your work means you will live outside the cities, make sure your health insurance covers medical evacuation.

 How Routine Doctor Visits Work